Amazon Marketplace

 PQV (Product Quantity Variation) measures differences in quantity between product variants (e.g., single pack vs. 2-pack).
 Large PQV can create confusion and lead to incorrect purchases.
 A coherent quantity strategy with clear communication about differences reduces returns.
 Sellers should strategically design quantity options and clearly differentiate them in titles and bullets.

-Open term pagePR
+Open glossary pagePR

 Planned Replenishment